Ring the Alarm: Composition

 According to the sheet music published by EMI Music Publishing, it is composed in the key of A minor but changes to E major in the bridge and changes to A minor, and set in common time at a moderately slow tempo of 85 beats per minute.
 The instrumentation of "Ring the Alarm" includes drums, clattering percussion instrument, treble synthesizers, and bass instrument.
 It also makes use of a slapping backbeat, an air horn, titanic handclaps, plonks, and breathing noises.
-A blaring siren is used as the song's introductory sound, setting an aggressive tone, which is augmented by Knowles' throaty mezzo-soprano growl.
+A blaring siren is used as the song's introductory sound, setting an aggressive tone, which is augmented by Beyoncé's throaty mezzo-soprano growl.
 Tim Finney of Pitchfork described her vocals as "thrillingly sharp with anxiety and paranoia", and Tom Breihan of The Village Voice commented that she sings with "a frantic intensity".
-Knowles' vocals range from the note of A3 to F5.
+Beyoncé's vocals range from the note of A3 to F5.
 Her strong shout vocal styling is meshed with the grooves, and enhanced with echo and shimmer, which overlap with one another, creating a neo-warm vibe.